-"South Carolina's First Lady of Song"
+"South Carolina's Official First Lady of Song"

 The name Loretta Holloway has become synonymous with warm elegance and sophisticated charm.
-Critics around the world have described her as "mesmerizing and
+From the moment she enters the

-performer."
+a spellbinder.
+A singing actress," Jerry Fink, of the Las Vegas Sun, says she is "a consummate performer."
 Michael Paskevich, also of the Las Vegas Review Journal, dubbed Holloway "quintessential cabaret chanteuse," and the Chicago Sun Times

-Little, Gary Shandling and Jerry Lewis.
+Shandling and Jerry Lewis.
 Loretta made two national appearances on the Jerry Lewis MDA Telethon.
 Her travels abroad have taken Holloway to Australia where she was presented to Queen Elizabeth

 and Prince Philip in a Royal Command Performance and her recent tours in 2010 to Shanghai, China and 2011 in Bangkok, Thailand.
 Other travels to Egypt, Japan and Russia.
 Boxing fans have seen

 Loretta in major arenas singing the National Anthem for champions Larry Holmes, Mike Tyson and Oscar De La Hoya.

 Holloway is no stranger to the

-theatrical stage, having starred in the New York off-Broadway production of "Mama I Want To Sing II," Loretta's movie credits include, Pure Country, with George Strait, and Elvis and Me.
+theatrical stage, having starred in the New York off-Broadway production of "Mama I Want to Sing II," Loretta's movie credits include, Pure Country, with George Strait, and Elvis and Me.

 She also sang the sound track for the United Artist movie release of "Black Jack."
-Holloway will star as herself in the upcoming movie "Clipped Wing's, They Do Fly" written and
+Watch for Holloway's cameo appearance in the upcoming movie "Clipped Wing's, They Do Fly" written and

 South Carolina's Hospice of the Upstate, Compass of the Carolinas, World AIDs Day, and Las Vegas AIDs awareness programs, AFAN and Golden Rainbow.